What’s the difference between civil vs symbolic ceremonies in Italy?

 to explain the meaning of the different ceremonies to couples getting married in Italy.

 CIVIL CEREMONY IN ITALY

-The paperwork to meet the statutory requirements for a civil ceremony in Italy depends on nationality and for this reason it is highly recommended that couples who want to get legally married in Italy seek assistance from an experienced professional.
+The paperwork to meet the statutory requirements for a civil ceremony in Italy depend on nationality.
+Consequently, it is highly recommended that couples who want to get legally married in Italy seek assistance from an experienced professional.
 Do not rely on information published on the internet!
-A lot of the websites are either old and the information outdated, or it is just plain WRONG.
+A lot of the websites are either old, or the information outdated, or what they say is just plain WRONG.

 A symbolic ceremony is any other wedding ceremony whether religious or non-denominational.
 It is not a legal ceremony, therefore a symbolic ceremony requires no paperwork under Italian law.

 Depending on the religion, a symbolic ceremony may be combined with a legal ceremony but the two processes remain separate and distinct – a religious marriage is not automatically a legal marriage.
-Italian law establishes paperwork requirements for a civil ceremony in Italy, while the religious organization (church) or non-denominational celebrant performing the symbolic ceremony may or may not require any kind of paperwork.
+Italian law establishes the paperwork requirements for a civil ceremony in Italy (see above), while the religious organization (church) or non-denominational celebrant performing the symbolic ceremony may or may not require any kind of paperwork.

 Some of the religions that the Italian government has authorized to combine a legal ceremony in Italy with a religious ceremony in Italy are:

 the Catholic church

 the Union of Christians, Baptists, and Evangelists

 Frequently asked questions